hanisa1/QuickSortVisualisation/README.md

-# 📊⚡️ QuickSort Visualizer in iOS
+# 📊⚡️ QuickSort Visualiser in iOS

 Welcome to the **QuickSort Visualizer** project!
 This iOS application, built using Swift and SwiftUI, provides a dynamic and interactive visualization of the QuickSort algorithm.
 Designed to help you learn, this tool helps to demystify one of the most efficient sorting algorithms by offering a visual representation of how it works step-by-step.